larssonhthomas-afk/writebase-docs/docs/20waiting-list---information.md

 You could be a content creator, a wiki producer, or just writing fiction that needs some structure.
 I think you are covered.

 It helps if you already use Airtable, but it is not required.
-You will learn :-)
+You will learn and love the structure it can give you.